People and Skills

 Our People and Skills work is overseen by the People and Skills Advisory Board.
 The Advisory Board also acts as the Department for Education’s nominated Skills Advisory Panel for the region.

 The D2N2 Labour Market

-Currently, our region is experiencing very strong levels of employment and, as more jobs are added to the local economy, Labour Market Intelligence tells us that employers are struggling to recruit the skills they need from traditional recruitment methods.
+For many years our region has been experiencing very strong levels of employment and, as more jobs are added to the local economy, Labour Market Intelligence tells us that employers are struggling to recruit the skills they need from traditional recruitment methods.

 Furthermore, in order to meet the increasing demands of a changing business environment, D2N2 works with partners to encourage employers to improve the skills of their employees in order to increase productivity.

 The D2N2 Local Skills Report sets out the essential evidence base of skills demand and supply in the D2N2 area.
 It outlines the actions needed to make sure everyone has the skills which will allow them to get good jobs, both now and in the future.
 It also highlights how it will help the area address other issues, from climate change to regional inequality.

 The LEP, in its capacity as organiser of the area’s Skills Advisory Panel (SAP), has brought together employers, skills providers and key local stakeholders to better understand and resolve these skill mismatches at a local level and make recommendations for change.

 A report commissioned by the Department for Education, the Local Skills Report was first published in March 2021.
 It was refreshed in January 2022.